Ministry of Foreign Affairs (Ottoman Empire): History

 Foreign relations were previously managed by the Reis ül-Küttab, a position within the Imperial Council, and then the Porte.

 During the Tanzimat era, the Ottoman Foreign Ministry turned out to have more powers than typical foreign ministries.
 In addition to its eponymous responsibilities, it had some powers over internal reform legislation, and governed over non-Muslim and foreign subjects.
 The ministry administered foreign commerce in addition to its political relations.
 A large part of the oversized responsibility of this ministry had to do with the prominence of Mustafa Reşid Pasha, whose legacy as long time foreign minister held great inertia.

-Many of the "Men of the Tanzimat," statesmen whom defined reorganization and reform efforts during the mid-19th century, had their beginnings in the Translation Office, and would alternate between being Grand Vizier and Foreign Minister: Mustafa Reşit Pasha served as Minister of Foreign Affairs 4 times and as Grand Vizier 6 times.
+Many of the "Men of the Tanzimat," statesmen who defined reorganization and reform efforts during the mid-19th century, had their beginnings in the Translation Office, and would alternate between being Grand Vizier and Foreign Minister: Mustafa Reşit Pasha served as Minister of Foreign Affairs 4 times and as Grand Vizier 6 times.
 Aali Pasha served as Minister of Foreign Affairs 8 times and as Grand Vizier 5 times, while Fuat Pasha served as Minister of Foreign Affairs 5 times and as Grand Vizier twice.

 Non-Muslim Ottoman were also appointed Foreign Minister in four instances.
 Alexander Karatheodori Pasha and then Yannis Sava Pasha (Greek) conducted the negotiations for the Treaty of Berlin from 1878–1879, Gabriel Noradoungian (Armenian Apostolic) in 1912–1913, and Yusuf Franko Pasha Coussa (Catholic Greek) in 1919.

 Ahmed İzzet Pasha, was the last Minister of Foreign Affairs of the Ottoman Empire.
 After the foundation of the Republic, the Ministry of Foreign Affairs was moved to Ankara and was renamed twice: from Hariciye Nezareti, it was first Hariciye Vekaleti until taking its modern name Dışişleri Bakanlığı.

 The ministry shared the Bâb-ı Âli building with the Grand Vizier.